Da Swidanja Basel Apr03

 Da Swidanja Basel

-As planned, the train to Moscow left on time in Basel at 6pm.
+As planned, the train to Moscow left on time in Basel at 6 pm.
 Friends and family did bid a farewell – we won’t see each other for the next couple of months.
-So this left me with a mixed bag of feelings looking through the Window seeing Basle fading in the distance.
+Leaving was a mixed bag of feelings while looking through the Window seeing Basle fading in the distance.

 Luckily, there was Andreij – a guy from Belarus – who boarded the train in Frankfurt (Germany).
 Although he did not speak a word of English (and my Russian was more than basic), we had loads of fun.
 Somehow I managed to figure out that he is a student in tax economics and he earns about 180 USD a month.

-The train ride itself went smooth the first night and day.
-Then, at 5pm on the second day, we crossed the “Schengen” border between Poland and Belarus – between Therespol (Poland) and Brest (Belarus).
-Both customs and passport controls took about 90 Minutes altogether.
+As for the train ride itself, it went smooth and uneventful during the first night and day.
+Then, at 5 pm on the second day, we did cross the “Schengen” border between Poland and Belarus – more precisely: Between Therespol (Poland) and Brest (Belarus).
+Both customs and passport checks took around 90 minutes altogether.
 Not bad actually.
-But what happened next was more time consuming.
-Due to the different rail track size, the complete train had to be moved into a hangar style area where the carriages were lifted (with the passengers still on board) and all the axles and wheels – as well as the connectors between the carriages – had to be exchanged to the “Russian standard”.
+But what happened next was much more time consuming: Due to different rail gauge systems between Europe and Russia, the train bogies had to be modified.
+Therefore, the entire train moved into a hangar style area.
+There, the carriages were lifted (with passengers still on board), while all the axles and wheels were exchanged to the “Russian Standard”.

-This operation was actually very well organized, with at least two workers for each carriage unmounting and mounting axles.
-It looked synchronized and like an oversized wheel change during a “Formula 1″-race.
-Or like a farm of ants in bright-orange security vests.
-Although there was a lot of noise, most of the passengers were busy taking pictures and it was a welcome change to the monotone ride.
-At 10pm (9pm Polish time) we left Brest – which means that the border crossing and the wheel change took about 4 hours net.
+Yes, it was a time-consuming operation.
+However – everything was very well organized.
+At least two workers were assigned each carriage for unmounting and mounting axles and connectors between the carriages.
+It looked synchronized – a bit like an oversized wheel change during a “Formula 1”-race.
+Or: Like a very busy farm of ants in bright-orange security vests.
+Being a noisy operation, most of the passengers kept themselves busy taking pictures of the progress.
+It was a welcome change to the monotonic train ride so far.
+At 10 pm (9 pm Polish time) we left Brest – which means that the border crossing and the wheel change together took about 4 hours.

-After that, we went on to Minsk (Belarus), where all the passengers in my train carriage left.
-I was the only remaining passenger bound for Moscow, which gave the occation to provide me with an extra extra extra special service.
-At the end of the journey, the carriage responsible (Prawadnik) – who did wear a respectable uniform – changed into designer jeans, wearing a cap stating “Swiss armed forces” with the Swiss flag.
-Well, that brought a big smile on my face and I stated a strong “Da Swidanja” (Good-Bye) on leaving the train.
+After that, we continued to Minsk (Belarus), where all the passengers from my train carriage left.
+Wow!
+I was the only remaining passenger bound for Moscow in my car.
+This gave staff the opportunity to provide me with an extra extra extra special service with plenty of food and tea.
+At the end of the journey, the carriage responsible, called “Prawadnik” – who I had only seen so far in uniform – did change into designer jeans.
+He was now also wearing a cap stating “Swiss armed forces” and the Swiss flag.
+Well, that brought a big smile to my face, and I gave him a powerful “Da Swidanja” (Good-Bye) while leaving the train.